Description Vs Body: How Are Search Snippets Formed [Research]

 Why did we divide informational and transactional keywords?
 The promotion strategy of eCommerce and informational websites totally differs, and that's why there's a sense to split them to get more accurate results.
 Moreover, one of the theories we wanted to test was whether snippets for eCommerce and informational pages are formed in the same way.

-What results did we get?
+What results we received

-How Google picks search snippets for your pages to show in results
+How Google picks search snippets for your pages

 Informational keyword is the one a searcher enters into Google to find some information.
 So the person is not looking to make a commercial transaction, he/she just wants to answer a question or learn how to do something.